Venezuelan sylph

-The Venezuelan sylph (Aglaiocercus berlepschi) is an Endangered species of hummingbird in the "coquettes", tribe Lesbiini of subfamily Lesbiinae.
+The Venezuelan sylph (Aglaiocercus berlepschi) is a Vulnerable species of hummingbird in the "coquettes", tribe Lesbiini of subfamily Lesbiinae.
 It is restricted to two small mountain ranges in northeastern Venezuela.

 Taxonomy and systematics

 The taxonomy of genus Aglaiocercus and of the Venezuelan sylph in particular are complicated.
 The genus also includes two other sylphs, the long-tailed (A. kingii) and violet-tailed (A. coelestis), and the three have several times been suggested to be either one species, or two with the Venezuelan being a subspecies of the long-tailed.
 Several additional species have been proposed for inclusion but they have almost conclusively been shown to be hybrids with kingii or one of the other sylphs.
 Since at least the early 2000s taxonomists have settled on the three-species treatment.
 The Venezuelan sylph is monotypic.

 Description

 The male Venezuelan sylph is 22 cm long including the 14 to 15 cm outer tail feathers and weighs 5.5 g.
 Females are 9.5 to 11 cm long and weigh 4.5 g.
 Both sexes have a short black bill.
 Males have a dark glittering green crown and a shining green back.
 They have a glittering blue gorget and bronzy green underparts with puffy white thighs.
 The inner tail feathers are short and blue-green; the outer ones are very long and deep violet at the base becoming blue at the end.
 Females have a glittering blue crown; otherwise their upperparts are similar to the male's.
 Their throat, breast, and belly are white with green spots.
 Their tail is short and slightly forked, blue-green with white tips on the outer feathers.
 Immatures resemble adult females with buffy fringes on the head feathers.